nikbpetrov/crosswalktest/README.md

 or

-`import crosswalktest as ct`
+`import crosswalktest as cw`

-[examples given with the latter, if the former is chosen, skip the 'ct.' prefix on the functions]
+[examples given with the latter, if the former is chosen, skip the 'cw.' prefix on the functions]

 # Use

-`ct.crosswalk(source_filepath, source_shape_id, target_filepath, target_shape_id,
+`cw.crosswalk(source_filepath, source_shape_id, target_filepath, target_shape_id,
 				tolerance_percent = 10, tolerance_units = None,
 				export = False, export_filename = None)`